IQSS/dss-conda/docs/conda.md

 $ ln -s ~/shared_space/<user-name>/conda/.conda ~/.conda
 ```

-7. View list of available Conda environments to check the symlink worked.
+7. View list of available Conda environments to check that the symlink worked.

 ```r
 $ conda env list
 ```

-8. Search for program(s) to install (optional).
+8. Search for program(s) to install (this is optional).
 (NOTE: surround the search string with asterisks).

 ```r